vane44/giraffeMaker/readme.md

         return this.height > treeHeight;
      };
 ```
-This helper function observes the giraffes height and compares it to the height of the trees in the world.
+This helper function observes the giraffe's `height` and compares it to the `height` of the trees in the world.
 It returns the boolean value from the check.

 ### isHungry();